- About Longwood

 An award-winning app being developed by a team of college students could make those social missteps a thing of the past.

-Longwood University student Allen Butler is using his technical expertise to help develop Bounce, an app that a startup company hopes to release within the next year.
+Longwood University senior Allen Butler is using his technical expertise to help develop Nuvu, an app that a startup company hopes to release within the next year.
 The app—free to users, with revenue coming from businesses—will provide a wide array of information, virtually instantly, about clubs, bars, events and other aspects related to nightlife.
-The business hopes to launch the app by October 2014.
+The company, Nuvu Inc., hopes to launch a beta version by May 2015.

-"It’s a solution to a problem," said Butler, an information systems and security major who just finished his junior year at Longwood.
+"It’s a solution to a problem," said Butler, an information systems and security major from Stafford County, near Fredericksburg.
 "Now you kind of guess when you plan your night out.
 With this app, people won’t have to wait in long lines at clubs or events only to be disappointed at what lies behind those doors.

 "We want to shape your night, to help you decide where to go—the hottest places to be, or where your friends or coworkers are hanging out.
-We called it Bounce because the idea was, ‘Let’s bounce from this place to the next place.’
 It’s designed to connect you to a new kind of nightlife experience."

-The company’s dreams recently got a major boost—or bounce, you might say.
-Bounce won the Richard Bernstein Competition, an annual business plan competition for startup companies sponsored by Salisbury University’s Perdue School of Business.
-Bounce, one of about 20 companies in the competition, won $15,600, which is being invested back into the company.
+The company’s dreams got a major boost in April 2014 when it won the Richard Bernstein Competition, an annual business plan competition for startup companies sponsored by Salisbury University’s Perdue School of Business.
+Bounce Nightlife, one of about 20 companies in the competition, won $15,600, which has been invested back into the company.

-Butler got involved in Bounce through a high school friend, Nick Giambra, the company’s marketing director, who is a business student at Salisbury University.
-Bounce was co-founded in 2013 by Nick Simpson, also a Salisbury student, and Ryan Nuzum, who lives in nearby Ocean City, Md.
+Butler got involved in the startup through a high school friend, Nick Giambra, the company’s marketing director, now a senior marketing major at Salisbury University.
+The company was co-founded in 2013 by Nick Simpson, a May 2014 Salisbury graduate who handles business details, and Ryan Nuzum, who, like Simpson, lives in nearby Ocean City, Md.

 Butler’s Longwood adviser, Dr. Randy Boyle, associate professor of information systems, agrees that the concept is unique.